 Nuvance Health’s legacy Western Connecticut Health Network was awarded the Accountable Health Communities Model cooperative agreement on April 6, 2017, by the U.S. Centers for Medicare and Medicaid Services.
 Learn more about the federal program here.

-The $4.5 million, five-year grant includes Danbury, New Milford and Norwalk hospitals, Nuvance Health Medical Practices in collaboration with Griffin and Middlesex Health.
+The $4.5 million, five-year grant includes Danbury, New Milford and Norwalk hospitals, Nuvance Health Medical Practice in collaboration with Griffin and Middlesex Health.

 The award funded screeners and navigators, who screen patients of emergency departments, birth centers, primary care offices and health clinics.
 They interview patients about social determinants of health, defined as difficulties with housing, food, electricity and heating bills, and transportation, as well as interpersonal violence.